 Melinda Previtera, Philadelphia Divorce Lawyers, Partner at Petrelli Previtera, LLC.

 At Petrelli Previtera, our attorneys help clients end their marriages as efficiently and successfully as possible.
-Every divorce is different, which is why we take the time to understand each client’s individual needs and goals and explore all options for the best resolution possible.
+Every divorce is a different legal matter, which is why we take the time to understand each client’s individual needs and goals and explore all options for the best resolution possible.

-Some couples negotiate a divorce agreement outside of court, while others need to go to trial.
-Still, others may rely on or need help enforcing a prenup or postnup agreement that they previously made.
+Some couples negotiate a divorce agreement outside of court.
+Others need to go to trial.
+Some may rely on or need help enforcing a prenuptial or postnuptial agreement.
 No matter your unique situation, our firm can identify the best strategy for a great outcome.
-We will work with you to solve the complicated issues of child custody, child support, spousal support, and others that may arise in your divorce.
+We will work with you to solve the complicated issues of custody, support, and others that may arise in your divorce.

 Your Property and Assets

-One of the initial steps in a divorce is to identify and locate all marital assets and property that belong to the couple seeking a divorce.
-This could be the primary marital residence, rental units, or even vacation homes.
-For most couples, it involves at least a couple of bank accounts and vehicles.
-However, other assets considered in a divorce that will need to be divided can include:
+One initial step in a divorce is to identify and locate all assets and property that belong to the spouses.
+Anything purchased during the marriage will be marital property, even if only one spouse acquired it.
+Marital assets include the primary marital residence, rental units, or even vacation homes.
+For many couples, it involves at least some bank accounts and vehicles.
+However, additional assets that will need to be divided during divorce can include:

 - A family business